abara15/ArticleAPI-python/README.md

 I think this was a great test.
 It was a fun challenge and allowed me to experiment in terms of the assumptions I made.
 This took me about 5 hours worth of coding and debugging to finish.
 I was slowed down by trying to figure out how MongoDB works, however I also spent a few hours trying to implement this in Golang and doing research on MongoDB.

 ### What else you would have added to the code if you had more time?
 If I had more time, I would've definitely given it a crack in Golang.
 I also would have tried to simplify my third endpoint a lot more and make this solution a bit more "production ready".
+I also would have done more to handle my PyMongo errors, but I ran out of time.